kuleshov/audio-super-res/README.md

 * `h5py==2.10.0`
 * `matplotlib==3.3.4`

-A full list of the packages we use is in `requirements.txt`
+A full list of the packages on our enviornment is in `requirements.txt`

 ### Setup